-An alternative process is to create a subsidiary of a publicly listed company and sell a minority interest to the company seeking to raise capital.
-Although the subsidiary isn't "public" like the publicly listed parent company, it does qualify to receive registered funds as outlined in tax regulation 4900(1)(i), just like a company that makes a public election under form T2073, described above.
-When the subsidiary has paid back the funds to its investors, the subsidiary will no longer be used.
-Essentially, the company raising funds "rents" the opportunity to be public, so this option is referred to as a "Rent-A-Subco".
+The second method is to create a subsidiary of a publicly listed company and sell a minority interest of the subsidiary to the small business seeking to raise capital - this is the method that will be used by the Issuer.
+Although the newly created subsidiary isn't "public" like the publicly listed parent company, it does qualify to receive investment capital from a Registered Account as outlined in tax regulation 4900(1)(i)(ii)(A).
+Essentially, the small business raising funds "rents" the opportunity to be public, so this option is referred to as a "Rent-A-Subco".